When should you visit Paris?

 As previously mentioned, tout le monde, it seems, comes to Paris during this period to visit family for the holidays, stroll around festive Christmas Markets, gaze at sparkling Christmas lights, attend special Christmas concerts, and celebrate the New Year.

-If you fall into these categories or perhaps simply love the idea of spending Christmas in Paris, be prepared to book your flights early (see our tips for finding cheap flights) and pay almost as much as you might during the summer for flights.
+If you fall into these categories or perhaps simply love the idea of spending Christmas in Paris, be prepared to book your flights early (see our tips for finding cheap flights) and pay almost as much as you might during the summer.
 Hotel rates also go up.
 Aside from those extra costs, it's a fabulous time to visit the City of Light.

 But if your plans are flexible and you want to save money, come during the first two weeks of December or late November when rates are much cheaper.
 You can see the dazzling holiday lights and decorations in department store windows and all but the smallest Christmas markets.